Veterans Affairs Medical Center Alcohol and Drug Treatment Program

 Veterans Affairs Medical Center Alcohol and Drug Treatment Program - San Diego, CA

 Veterans Affairs Medical Center Alcohol And Drug Treatment Program is an addiction treatment center located at 3350 La Jolla Village Drive, Unit 116a in the 92161 zip code in San Diego, CA. It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Alcohol And Drug Treatment Program provides relapse prevention from naltrexone, buprenorphine maintenance and buprenorphine detoxification.
-Some of the treatment approaches used by Veterans Affairs Medical Center Alcohol And Drug Treatment Program include motivational interviewing, relapse prevention and motivational incentives.
-Veterans Affairs Medical Center Alcohol And Drug Treatment Program also specializes in detox services and offers inpatient opioid detoxification, inpatient alcohol detox and residential benzodiazepines detox.
-Veterans Affairs Medical Center Alcohol And Drug Treatment Program provides intensive outpatient heroin treatment, short term inpatient heroin rehab and outpatient heroin detoxification.
-It also provides inpatient dual diagnosis treatment, residential heroin use treatment and inpatient heroin detoxification.
+Veterans Affairs Medical Center Alcohol And Drug Treatment Program provides relapse prevention from naltrexone, prescribes suboxone and buprenorphine detoxification.
+Some of the treatment approaches used by Veterans Affairs Medical Center Alcohol And Drug Treatment Program include brief intervention, counseling for trauma victims and motivational interviewing.
+Veterans Affairs Medical Center Alcohol And Drug Treatment Program also specializes in detox services and offers residential heroin detoxification, inpatient alcohol detox and residential benzodiazepines detoxification.
+Veterans Affairs Medical Center Alcohol And Drug Treatment Program provides long-term heroin rehab, regular outpatient heroin treatment and intensive outpatient heroin treatment program.
+It also provides inpatient heroin detox services, inpatient treatment for heroin addiction and mental health diagnosis and residential heroin addiction treatment.

 Address: 3350 La Jolla Village Drive, Unit (116A), San Diego, CA 92161